 Calliandra, commonly known as Powder Puff plants, are fairly common landscape plants in the tropics and subtropics.
 There, they are grown as small trees with woody stems and especially prized for their profuse displays of red "powder puff" flowers that blanket the tree every year.
 The puffs are actually the stamens of the flowers, and they really are beautiful.
 Indoors, these plants are kept smaller by necessity and, under the right conditions, can be coaxed into winter blooms or year-round blooms.
 Even though they are somewhat drought tolerant, they are not especially easy to bring to bloom inside.
 They are sensitive to cold, dry air, which perfectly describes the conditions in many homes.
 Even if the plant doesn't bloom, however, its fern-like, segmented leaves are drooping and beautiful.

-Light: Calliandra needs bright light-especially indoors, the more the better.
-During the height of the growing season, they might need protection from direct sunlight that is magnified by windowglass, but generally for the rest of the year, they like very bright, direct light.
+Light: Calliandra needs bright light-especially indoors, the more, the better.
+During the height of the growing season, they might need protection from direct sunlight that is magnified by window-glass, but generally for the rest of the year, and they like very bright, direct light.

-Water: During the growth season, water frequently and never allow potting soil to dry out.
-You can reduce watering somewhat during the winter, but because the most common species is a winter-bloomer, you never want to completely suspend watering.
+Water: During the growth season, water frequently and never allows potting soil to dry out.
+You can reduce watering somewhat during the winter, but because the most common species is a winter-bloomer, you never want to suspend watering completely.

 Soil: A rich, peat-based potting soil with excellent drainage is beneficial.

 Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.
 Cut fertilizer back to once a month or so in the winter.

 Repot in the early spring (when you take cuttings).
 In their native habitat, Powder Puff plants grow to medium-sized shrubs or small trees, depending on the year-round conditions and species.
 Indoors, they won't become that large, but if your plant is very healthy and thriving, it can easily outgrow your pot and overpower the space.
 To keep it smaller, only repot every other year.

 - Back to genus Calliandra